 “As I grew up in Flushing, the conversation of feeling like an outsider wasn’t of relevance to me because what I saw felt very [familiar],” Wu says.
 “It was almost like experiencing the ‘real thing’ at home [in Fuqing] and seeing a new version here in a Chinese neighborhood.”

 Most of the shop owners she tried to talk to were puzzled by her request to rummage through their dumpsters and poke around their shops, but Mr. An, the owner of New Tengfei, was amused by her curiosity.
 They became friends over the next year while Wu learned about the shop’s operations.
 She became especially interested in a library of different symbols that customers could choose for their gates.
-She learned that an Om symbol was popular with Mr. An’s South Asian clients and that the Fu character — a Chinese symbol for love and fortune, which Wu recognized from calendars and New Year’s banners — isn’t in demand anymore.
+She learned that an Om symbol was popular with Mr. An’s South Asian clients and that the Fu character — a Chinese symbol for luck and fortune, which Wu recognized from calendars and New Year’s banners — isn’t in demand anymore.
 It gave her pause to know that a symbol she was excited to recognize and that she so closely associated with fashionability wasn’t a top seller.
 She ended up using a few of them in her sculpture, which Mr. An fabricated.

 While Wu has her own personal associations with stainless-steel ornamentation, she is excited for visitors to the exhibition to make their own interpretations.
 “There’s something open-ended there to me — to take something that feels related to everyday life and to imagine it in an art context so it can have its spotlight,” she says.